Program overview

 Program Structure

-• Optional co-operative education, allowing students to gain paid work experience in their field.
+• Optional co-operative education opportunities for paid work terms in the culinary field.

 • Online learning options available for flexibility.